Araki language: Noun-phrase structure

 Contrary to many languages of Vanuatu, Araki did not retain the noun article *na of Proto Oceanic, nor any other obligatory noun determiner.
 As a consequence, a noun root on its own can form a valid NP in a sentence.

-A Noun Phrase must have a head - this can be a noun, an independent pronoun or certain demonstratives. an adjective cannot be a NP-head, but needs the support of the empty head mada.
+A noun phrase must have a head: this can be a noun, an independent pronoun or certain demonstratives. an adjective cannot be a NP-head, but needs the support of the empty head mara.
 All other elements are optional.
 A maximal NP should follow the following order of constituents, most of which are optional: